wbfrench1/barker_DATA606/docs/draft_paper.md

 ### CRF Pre-Processing

-<p>To prepare the data for the CRF model, the dataframe was converted into a list of sentences where each sentence was itself a list of tuples containing one word from the sentence, that word's POS tag, and that word's IOB2 tag.  </p>
+<p>To prepare the data for the CRF model, the data was converted into a list of sentences where each sentence was itself a list of tuples containing one word from the sentence, that word's POS tag, and that word's IOB2 tag.  </p>
 <img align="left" src=../images/CRF_initial_dataset.JPG>

 <br><br><br><br><br><br><br>